sykdani-afk/CLASS-Phasespace/README.md

 ---

 ## 📜 Citation

-If you use this model or code in your research, please cite:
+If you use this model, Boltzmann modifications, or numerical chains in your research, please cite:

-> DanSykes, *Relational Phase-Space Cosmology (RPSC): VI.
-Linear Perturbation Theory, Bo
+> Dan Sykes, *Relational Phase-Space Cosmology (RPSC): VI.
+Linear Perturbation Theory, Boltzmann System Architecture, and Joint MCMC Concordance* (2026).